NameFILIP/docs/src/current/v25.1/deployment-operations-skills-taxonomy.md

 Each section includes links to relevant documentation for the listed skills.

+{{site.data.alerts.callout_success}}
+Cockroach Labs offers [Professional Services](https://www.cockroachlabs.com/company/professional-services/) that can assist you with getting applications into production faster and more efficiently.
+{{site.data.alerts.end}}

 ## Configuration

 - [Verify vCPU, RAM, storage, and disk IOPS performance]({% link {{ page.version.version }}/recommended-production-settings.md %}#hardware)